 On the surface level many of these brand reputation issues could be lumped together as businesses behaving badly, breaches of trust, or more pointedly, behaving unethically.
-However, there are large differences in how markets react to news about a business’s wrong doing which goes beyond the who and what of an issue.
-In some cases the storm is mainly confined to the media and quickly dissipates once correct action is taken in others sales and business viability take a huge beating.
+However, there are large differences in how markets react to news about a business’s wrongdoing which goes beyond the who and what of an issue.
+In some cases, the storm is mainly confined to the media and quickly dissipates once correct action is taken in other sales and business viability take a huge beating.

 What Makes an Issue a Business Crises?

 What makes a particular issue significant to management can be very different to what is considered significant to the market and regulators.
 Being close to a problem it is hard for other managers and you to accurately know the magnitude of the problem, and with staff and agencies often having different vested interests in a particular direction, the lines of communication become noisy.
 To get a clear reading on an issue, you need to understand both the size of the problem and what makes it problems.
 To help understand this you need to answer the following three questions: